Mikhail Mizintsev

-Mikhail Yevgenyevich Mizintsev (Михаил Евгеньевич Мизинцев; born 10 September 1962) is a Russian colonel general currently serving as the deputy minister of defence of Russia for overseeing logistics since 24 September 2022.
-Prior to this, he headed the National Defense Management Center of Russia.
+Mikhail Yevgenyevich Mizintsev (Михаил Евгеньевич Мизинцев; born 10 September 1962) is a Russian colonel general.
+He headed the National Defense Management Center of Russia, served as the deputy minister of defence of Russia for logistics from 24 September 2022 to 27 April 2023, and later in Wagner Group.

-He has commanded Russian forces during the Siege of Mariupol, during which several attacks on civilians have been reported (including airstrikes on the city's theatre and hospital) and denounced as war crimes, for which "Ukrainian military officials" have reportedly referred to Mizintsev as the "Butcher of Mariupol".
+During the Russian invasion of Ukraine, Mizintsev commanded Russian forces during the siege of Mariupol.
+He commanded numerous attacks on civilians, including airstrikes on the city's theatre and hospital, which were denounced as war crimes and earned him the nickname of "Butcher of Mariupol".

 Military career

 Mizintsev began his military career in 1980, under the Soviet Union, and continued serving in the Russian Ground Forces after its dissolution.

 Syrian civil war

-He allegedly orchestrated bombing campaigns during the Russian military intervention in the Syrian civil war, including at the Battle of Aleppo.
+He allegedly orchestrated bombing campaigns during the Russian military intervention in the Syrian civil war, including at the battle of Aleppo.
 He was accused of arranging a brutal bombing campaign that annihilated Aleppo.
+He is a recipient of the "Participant of the military operation in Syria" Medal.